 General objectives of OAE modeling include (1) gaining a better understanding of the biogeochemistry of OAE, including its effectiveness and side effects, (2) supporting experiments, field trials, or commercial deployments including through the optimization of observing systems, (3) assessing global carbon-cycle and climate feedbacks, (4) understanding the role that OAE can play in climate mitigation efforts, and (5) supporting monitoring, reporting, and verification activities.
 At a conceptual level, model approaches for OAE can be classified as belonging into one of two groups: idealized or realistic.
 Idealized modeling approaches are typically driven by research questions of a fundamental nature and aim to develop or test hypotheses or provide improved process understanding while strongly simplifying a range of potentially complicating factors.

-They are useful for illustrating cause-and-effect relationships and the range of plausible outcomes given strong assumptions.
+800 They are useful for illustrating cause-and-effect relationships and the range of plausible outcomes given strong assumptions.
 In contrast, realistic modeling approaches aim to include a broad range of contributing factors as accurately as possible and provide detailed hindcasts or predictions that, if the model has skill, can be used for a range of practical applications.
 In practice, the dividing line between idealized and realistic models is blurry.
-Of course, no model will ever simulate all aspects of reality, sources.
-It can be effective to apply idealized and realistic approaches in a complementary
+Of course, no model will ever simulate all aspects of reality, hence even realistic simulations make many assumptions and are prone to errors from multiple sources.
+It can be effective to apply idealized and realistic approaches in a complementary manner and iteratively.